microsoft/vscode-azure-iot-toolkit/README.md

 }
 ```

-Time interval in seconds for treeview auto refresh, auto refresh has to be enabled for it to work. (default is `60`):
+Time interval in seconds for tree view auto refresh, auto refresh has to be enabled for it to work. (default is `60`):
 ```json
 {
     "azure-iot-toolkit.treeViewAutoRefreshIntervalInSeconds": 60